Hendrizzzz/Student-Management-System-Text-Based-/README.md

 # Student Grade System

-Student Grade System is a simple Java program that allows users to manage student information, grades, and perform basic operations.
+Student Grade System is a simple Java program (Console-based) that allows users to manage student information, grades, and perform basic operations.

 ## Features